AustinClojure/track1-chatter/Pages/5-build-page.md

                     {:name "green" :message "green makes it go faster"}])
 ```

 Next, we'll modify the HTML to display the messages.
-We will also add a parameter to the `page-index` function so that we can give it a messages we want displayed.
+We will also add a parameter to the `index-page` function so that we can give it a messages we want displayed.

 ```clojure
 (defn index-page